HugoHakem/nix-os.config/docs/source/autogen/templates-README.md

 <!-- AUTO-GENERATED FILE.
 DO NOT EDIT. -->
 <!-- markdownlint-disable MD041 MD047 MD059 -->

 # Templates

-You will find here project template to set up a running nix environment.
+This directory contains project templates to help you set up a working Nix environment.

 ## Table of Contents